-The flexibility of part-time teaching and engineering consulting has also allowed Dr. Holte to become involved in advocating for English language learners.
-Since 1999 she has been working with immigrant children through the public schools.
-In the spring of 2011, Dr. Holte also began teaching Adult English as a Second Language through the Minnesota Literacy Council.
+Dr. Holte has also been involved in advocating for English language learners.
+For over a decade she tutored immigrant children through the public schools and home visits, and she has taught Adult English as a Second Language classes through the Minnesota Literacy Council.

 University of Wisconsin - Platteville